+Life of an IAS Officer.
 It is needless to say that becoming an Indian Administrative Service officer is a dream for many.
-Lakhs of aspirants fill the form every year with an aspiration to join Lal Bahadur Shashtri National Academy of Administration (LBSNAA) which is the last and final step before joining the duty.
+Lakhs of aspirants fill the form every year with an aspiration to join Lal Bahadur Shashtri National Academy of Administration (LBSNAA) which is the last and final step before joining the duty and coming to terms with living the life of an IAS officer.
+The life of an IAS officer is filled with exciting opportunities yet mind-wrenching crisis management.
+In this article, we’ll give you a little peek into the life that’s waiting for you once you qualify for the coveted IAS exam.

 The candidates who are recommended by the commission join the Lal Bahadur Shashtri National Academy of Administration, Mussorie, Uttrakhand where they meet their colleagues for the first time.
 The total duration of the training period of IAS officers is 2 years which is divided into: